itsdaijoebu/tarot-journal/README.md

 - Mongoose
 - EJS

-## Future Features
-- add more spreads
-- add more cards and card sets
-- improve UI/UX
-- make a mobile version
-- improve responsiveness

 ## Lessons Learned:
 I used this project as a way to learn Tailwind, as well as a way to solidify my handle on EJS and Mongoose.
 I think this project succeeded in both these things.